panglesd/slipshow/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Yes!
 Slipshow offers a ``--markdown-output`` which allows to strip any
   slipshow-specific syntax.
-Then, there are multiple ways to turn markdown into
+Then, there are multiple ways to turn Markdown into
   PDF: for instance, using pandoc.
 It is useful to send as notes, rather than
   sending the slipshow presentation!